Famine Myths vs Facts: What the World Gets Wrong

 “All of Gaza is being systematically starved by design, and children are paying the highest price.
 The world has failed to act as their tiny, emaciated bodies have been overcome by hunger and disease and shut down.
 This engineered famine is the ultimate and inevitable result of the Government of Israel’s use of starvation as a weapon of war.
 The sustained siege on food, medicine and fuel was bound to lead to this preventable catastrophe.
 There is no world leader who did not know this was coming, who hasn’t been warned again and again.

-Myth: We have to wait for famine to be declared before responding.
+Do we have to wait for famine to be declared before responding?

-Myth: Aid will automatically arrive after famine is declared.
+Will aid will automatically arrive after famine is declared?

-Myth: Children are resilient—they’ll bounce back once aid arrives.
+Children are resilient—will they bounce back once aid arrives?

 In Gaza, 132,000 children under five could die by June 2026 if the siege continues.